University of Richmond: History

 Richmond College officially opened on January 2, 1843.
-It had "68 students, 3 teachers, land and buildings valued at $20,000, a small endowment, and a library of 700 volumes."
+It had "68 students, 3 teachers, land and buildings valued at $20,000, a small endowment, and a library of 700 volumes".
 For an eleven-month session, tuition and room and board cost $120.
 The salaries of the teachers were $900 for President Ryland, and $600 and $500 for the other two.

 During the American Civil War, the entire student body formed a regiment and joined the Confederate army.
 Richmond College's buildings were used as a hospital for Confederate troops and later as a barracks for Union soldiers.
 The college invested all of its funds in Confederate war bonds, and the outcome of the war left it bankrupt.
 In 1866, James Thomas donated $5,000 to reopen the college.
 The T.C.
 Williams School of Law opened in 1870.

-In 1894, the college elected Dr. Frederic W. Boatwright president.
+In 1894, the college elected Frederic W. Boatwright president.
 President Boatwright would serve for 51 years.
-He is most remembered for raising the funds needed to move the college in 1914 from its original downtown location to a new 350-acre campus in what is now Westhampton area of Richmond, and in doing so created Westhampton College for women.
+He is most remembered for raising the funds needed to move the college in 1914 from its original uptown location to a new 350-acre campus in what is now Westhampton area of Richmond, and in doing so created Westhampton College for women.

+Westhampton College opened with 82 students on September 17, 1914, as Richmond Women's College.
+Its first dean was May Keller, with Boatwright serving as treasurer.
+The college was housed in the Richmond Women's College Building, built between July 1911 and 1913.
+Shortly afterward, the building was renamed Westhampton College.
+In 1948, the building received its current name of North Court.
+The building was divided into an academic wing and living space for the students and faculty.
+In addition, the female students had access to the library and science buildings of Richmond College.

 The institution's main library, Boatwright Memorial Library, is named in Boatwright's honor.
 Symbolically, the library and its soaring academic gothic tower occupy the highest spot on the grounds.
 Its grounds were landscaped in 1913, by Warren H. Manning under the supervision of Charles Gillette.